aitshuber/immunizecc/community.md

     blocks:
       - _bookshop_name: simple/left-right-group-item
         title: BECOME AN IMMUNIZATION CHAMPION!
+        text: >-
-        text: "<br>Immunization has protected the health of Texans for generations.
-Despite that long, successful history, immunization has, in recent years, been politicized more than ever.
-The spread of misinformation about vaccines is dangerous, and puts our state’s health at risk.\_ <br> <br>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
-The more people, like you, who become part of our <strong> BOOST TEXAS team </strong> , the more helpful, factual information we can provide to more people in more communities… and the more lives we can save. <br>"
+          <br>Immunization has protected Texans for generations, yet a small
+          vocal group is spreading misinformation about vaccines that is putting our health at risk. <br>We cannot afford to lose ground in our fight to protect Texans from preventable disease.
+The more people, like you, who become part of our <strong> IMMUNIZATION CHAMPION team
+          </strong> , the more helpful, factual information we can provide to
+          more people in more communities… and save more lives. <br>
         button:
           _bookshop_name: generic/button-link
           text: JOIN US